School visits

 Availability: Tuesday to Thursday, 10am to 4:30pm

-Group size: Maximum of 45 students per group with a requested ratio of one adult per 15 students
+Group size: Maximum of 45 students per group with a required ratio of one adult per 15 students

 Cancellation: Please read our cancellation policy.